AILab-CVC/YOLO-World/README.md

 </div>

 ### Zero-shot Evaluation Results for Pre-trained Models
-We evaluate all YOLO-World-V2.1 models on LVIS, LVIS-mini, and COCO in the zero-shot manner.
+We evaluate all YOLO-World-V2.1 models on LVIS, LVIS-mini, and COCO in the zero-shot manner, and compare with the previous version (the improvements are annotated in the superscripts).

 <table>
     <tr>